oceanprotocol/market/content/pages/privacy/en.md

 Moreover, you have the right to obtain the restriction of processing your personal data where the defined legal grounds in Art.
 18 GDPR apply.

-If you published a data asset and have a GitHub account, you can use our Purgatory, a mechanism to hide any data asset from Ocean Market, by conducting the following steps.
+If you published a data asset and have a GitHub account, you can use our Purgatory, a mechanism to hide any data asset from OpenLava, by conducting the following steps.

 - Visit [**Purgatory** &#8599;](https://github.com/oceanprotocol/list-purgatory/blob/main/list-assets.json).
 - Sign in to your GitHub account.